 Eligibility Process and Documentation Guidelines

-Student Disability Services (SDS) determines eligibility for reasonable and appropriate accommodations by following a process that is aligned with best practice and subscribes to current legal precedent in accordance with the Americans with Disabilities Act Amendments Act (ADAAA).
-SDS promotes a process that is individualized and interactive.
+Student Disability Services (SDS) follows a process to determine eligibility for reasonable and appropriate accommodations.
+The eligibility process is aligned with best practice and subscribes to current legal precedent in accordance with the Americans with Disabilities Act Amendments Act (ADAAA).
+The process is individualized and interactive and begins with a student's self report.

-Students should complete the SDS Confidential Registration Form.
-This form provides students an opportunity to describe firsthand how their disability impacts them in the current educational environment, types of accommodations previously received, and those they anticipate may be needed.
+To determine a student's eligibility for disability-related accommodations students must first self-report their disability and accommodation needs to SDS.
+Completing the SDS Confidential Registration Form fulfills the self-reporting requirement.
+It provides students an opportunity to describe firsthand how their disability impacts them in the current educational environment, types of accommodations previously received, and those they anticipate may be needed.
 Students may include supplemental information as appropriate.

-SDS encourages students to participate in an intake meeting once their documentation has been submitted.
+Secondly, SDS encourages students to participate in an intake meeting once the form(s) and other relevant documentation have been submitted to SDS.
 An interactive conversation between SDS and the student is often invaluable to the process.

 - Information from External or Third Parties